nailahmukhtar/readme-generator/SampleREADME.md

   ## Description
   Application that helps you generate a README file for your project rep by answering a few questions.

-  To build this application I used the inquirer module to interact with the user, setup prompts that matched the requirements of a good readme and presented the result as a README file.

   ## Table of Contents

   - [Installation](#installation)